Sanrax/flashcart-guides/docs/tutorials/akmenu-next.md

     1. Copy the *contents* of the files from the extracted `nds-bootstrap.zip` file to the `_nds` folder on your SD card.

+    #### Pico-Loader (Experimental)

+    If you would like to also use the experimental [Pico-Loader](https://github.com/LNH-team/pico-loader/) please follow the below steps, otherwise skip this section.
+    Please bear in mind that Pico-Loader is still experimental and lacks soft-reset and cheat support.
+Any bugs should be reported on the [Pico-Loader Issues Page](https://github.com/LNH-team/pico-loader/issues).

+    !!! warning
+        Using the wrong version of Pico-Loader could damage your flashcard!
+        If you are unsure which version to use, check the [Supported Platforms section](https://github.com/LNH-team/pico-loader?tab=readme-ov-file#supported-platforms).

+    1. Download the latest release of [Pico-Loader](https://github.com/LNH-team/pico-loader/releases/latest).
+Choose the version that corresponds with your flashcart.

+    1. Extract the downloaded `Pico_Loader_for_YOUR_FLASHCART_HERE.zip` file with [7-Zip](https://www.7-zip.org/).

+    1. Copy the *contents* of the files from the extracted `Pico_Loader_for_YOUR_FLASHCART_HERE.zip` file to the `_pico` folder on your SD card.

+    1. This loader can be selected by going to the settings in AKMenu-Next and finding the option labeled "Game Loader".

-    1. Load `BOOT.NDS` with your flashcart's kernel, or alternatively follow the autoboot steps below.
+    You can now load `BOOT.NDS` with your flashcart's kernel, or alternatively follow the autoboot steps below.

     #### Cheats